What’s new in kidney cancer research?

 There is always research going on in the area of kidney cancer.
 Scientists are looking for causes of the disease and ways to prevent it.
-They are also trying to find new drugs and looking at the best way to combine drugs already in use.
-A major area of research lies in finding better ways to choose the best treatment for each person.
-That is, finding factors about a person’s cancer that make it more likely to respond to a certain medicine.
+They are also trying to find new ways to treat it.

-Scientists are studying several genes that may play a part in changing normal kidney cells into renal cell carcinoma.
+Scientists are studying several genes that may play a part in changing normal kidney cells into kidney cancer.
 Doctors are also trying to figure out which treatments are likely to work best for certain types of kidney cancer.
 This information can also be used to develop new treatments.

 New approaches to local treatment

-Very intense, focused ultrasound is a fairly new treatment that is now being studied for use in kidney cancer.
+High-intensity focused ultrasound (HIFU) is a fairly new treatment that is now being studied for use in kidney cancer.
 It involves aiming very focused ultrasound beams from outside the body to destroy the tumor.

 Ablation with cryotherapy or radiofrequency ablation is sometimes used to treat small kidney cancers.
 Research is now being done to learn how useful these techniques are in the long term.

-Because chemo drugs do not work very well against advanced kidney cancer, targeted therapies are usually the first-line option to treat kidney cancers that cannot be removed by surgery.
+Because chemo drugs do not work very well against advanced kidney cancer, targeted drugs are usually the first-line option to treat kidney cancers that can’t be removed by surgery.
 Clinical trials are now under way to try to find out whether combining these drugs, either with each other or with other types of treatment, might be better than using them alone.
-Some new targeted therapies are being tested as well, with cediranib and linifanib showing promise.
+Some new targeted drugs are being tested as well.

 Giving targeted therapy drugs before and after surgery is also being studied.

-Kidney cancer is one of a handful of cancers that may respond to immunotherapy.
+Kidney cancer is one the cancers most likely to respond to immunotherapy.
 Clinical trials of new immunotherapy methods are being tested.
 Basic research is now focused on getting a better understanding of the immune system, how to trigger it, and how it reacts to cancer.

 Vaccines that boost the body’s immune response to kidney cancer cells are being tested in clinical trials.
 Unlike vaccines against infections like measles or mumps, these vaccines are designed to help treat, not prevent, kidney cancer.
 One possible advantage of these types of treatments is that they seem to have very limited side effects.
 At this time, these vaccines are only being used in clinical trials.